-Alfred State Financial Services graduates may enter directly into either the Business Administration BBA, Financial Planning BBA or Technology Management BBA degree program at Alfred State.
+Alfred State financial services graduates may enter directly into either the Business Administration BBA, Financial Planning BBA or Technology Management BBA degree programs at Alfred State.

 Students may transfer directly into one of our own BBA degree programs or to another college.
 Although not limited to these schools, common transfer institutions include: Alfred University, St. Bonaventure University, Rochester Institute of Technology, St. John Fisher College, SUNY at Albany, University at Buffalo, SUNY College at Brockport, SUNY College at Fredonia, SUNY College at Geneseo, SUNY College at Oneonta, SUNY College at Oswego, SUNY at Binghamton, Canisius College, Niagara University, and Hilbert College.

 Employment and transfer rate of 100 percent – 100 percent transferred to continue their education.